JayashBhattarai/Space-Rangers/README.md

   Stage Sun: Defeat the alien boss<br>
 Each stages has sound effects and background music<br>
 <br>
-Thw 'space navigation' lets the players to fly a rocket starting from Earth to different parts of the solar system.
-The solar systme has the Sun and eight planets with visible orbits for the planets.
+The 'space navigation' lets the players to fly a rocket starting from Earth to different parts of the solar system.
+The solar system has the Sun and eight planets with visible orbits for the planets.